Srikanth Kidambi and the importance of self-belief

 Against Loh Kean Yew in the final, a straight-games defeat doesn’t quite do justice to how well the Indian played.
 The 28-year-old, against an opponent who was described as ‘Superman’ by third seed Anders Antonsen after the semifinal, tried everything he could.
 He kept things steady at the start of the match and rode on Loh’s nerves to open up a good lead but ended up losing the game.

 That could have potentially resulted in the second being a cakewalk for the red-hot Singaporean.
-But Srikanth sought to improve and throw everything he could at Loh, he fought, he tried different plans...
+But Srikanth sought to improve and throw everything he could at Loh.
+He fought, he tried different plans...
 B, C and D perhaps.
 And it worked for large parts, as he lead 18-16.
-But then just couldn’t finish it off and force the decider.
+But then he just couldn’t finish it off and force the decider.
 He had his chances, but couldn’t convert.
 Maybe if he played a little smarter then, maybe if he took the second game and took Loh to a decider that no one had previously this week, maybe introduce a few more pressure points for the Superman... who knows.

 What ifs apart, it showed the belief with which Srikanth has been playing recently.
 He is a confidence player and the lack of it, more than any injury he suffered, seemed to be hurting him on tour.
 But when he is fit and plays like he belongs, he is a joy to watch.
-Irrespective of the draw, of the opponents he faced, it was the gameplay that offers that hope for Srikanth, the belief is returning.
+Irrespective of the draw, of the opponents he faced, it was the gameplay that offers that hope for Srikanth, that the belief is returning.

 “Few tournaments I played really well, few tournaments I couldn’t play [looking back at 2021],” Srikanth said.
 “Again, at a such big event, to be in the final and get this opportunity at the World Championships to win silver... something that I worked really hard for.”